forwardemail/forwardemail.net/app/views/faq/index.md

 Yes, we have rate limiting which applies only to senders not on the [Whitelist](#do-you-have-a-whitelist).

 We only permit up to 100 connections per hour, per sender resolved FQDN root domain (or) sender remote IP address (if no reverse PTR is available), and per envelope recipient to.
+We store the key for rate limiting as a cryptographic hash in our Redis database.

 If you are sending email through our system, please ensure you have a reverse PTR set up for all your IP addresses (otherwise each unique FQDN root domain or IP address you send from will be rate limited).

 Note that if you send through a popular system such as Amazon SES, then you will not be rate limited since (at the time of this writing) Amazon SES is whitelisted.

 If you are sending from a domain such as `test.abc.123.example.com`, then the rate limit will be imposed on `example.com`.
 Many spammers use hundreds of sub-domains to work around common spam filters that only rate limit unique hostnames as opposed to unique FQDN root domains.

+Senders that exceed the rate limit will be rejected with a 421 error.

 ## How do you protect against backscatter